 We spend a lot of time hunched over books/laptops or phones.
 This chest stretch aims to open the chest out and reverse the “hunch”.

 Exhale as you lift your hands up and pull your shoulders back.
 Hold for 10-30 seconds.
 If you have shoulder problems, best to avoid this stretch.

 Even if you are careful about your posture, you may find yourself sinking back into a hunched position, which can make your backache.
 This simple move will stretch all the muscles in your back, sides, and arms.
 Seated or standing, lace the fingers together and stretch them up towards the ceiling.
 Take a deep breath as you stretch up as high as you can, then exhale.
 Repeat 6 -8 times.

-We also offer small group or 1 to 1 Pilates and yoga classes which may help your posture.
+We also offer small group or 1 to 1 Pilates classes which may help your posture.
 Click here for our studio timetable.